kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

 ### Multi-repository Transactions

 When your application uses multiple repositories, you can combine their operations in a single transaction.
-All repositories that `extend JdbcRepository` share the same `JdbcConnectionFactory` (unless a separate `@Tag` for a different database is specified).
+All repositories that `extend JdbcRepository` share the same `JdbcExecutor` (unless a separate `@Tag` for a different database is specified).
-`JdbcConnectionFactory` stores the connection in the `Context` of the current thread.
+`JdbcExecutor` stores the connection in the `Context` of the current thread.
 When entering `inTx`, the connection is saved to the context.
 Any `@Query` method of any repository called inside `inTx` checks the context and uses the existing connection instead of creating a new one.
 Thus, all operations in the lambda execute on the same connection and in the same transaction.